fxu1024/fxu1024.github.io/docs/ds/ssoviz.md

 ![](../../assets/images/ds/cdvsso14.png)

-- Log in as `admin` and it is only a Viz Normal user.
+- Log in as `admin` and it is only a Viz Normal Permissions user.

 ![](../../assets/images/ds/cdvsso15.png)

-- `cdw01`/`cml01`/`cde01` are also the Viz Normal users and cannot see the Site Administration menu.
+- `cdw01`/`cml01`/`cde01` are also the Viz Normal Permissions users and cannot see the Site Administration menu.

 - Log in as the built-in administration user `vizapps_admin`(password=vizapps_admin) and view all user and user group permissions.